 Heart attacks and strokes are life-threatening conditions that can cause significant damage if not treated quickly.
-Learn to recognize the early warning signs so that you can seek emergency care without delay.
+Learn the early warning signs so that you can seek emergency care without delay.
+Recognizing the signs of a heart attack of stroke could be the difference in saving a life.

 Signs of a Heart Attack